-ECON 2301-001, 002, AND 010, PRINCIPLES OF MACROECONOMICS FALL 2018, (FACE-TO-FACE)
+ECON 2302-001, PRINCIPLES OF MICROECONOMICS FALL 2018, (FACE-TO-FACE)

 Faculty: James Kemper, Assistant Professor of Economics

 Office Hours: Mon/Wed 2:30pm-4:00pm, Tues/Thurs 11:30am-12:30pm, and Fri 9:00am-11:00am (every other Friday will be at the Lubbock Center, see Blackboard for dates)

 Office: TC 208

 Phone: (806)716-2957

 Email: jkemper@southplainscollege.edu

-- I. Textbook: Principles of Economics 2E, from OpenStax, ISBN-13: 978-1-947172-36-4.
+- Textbook: Principles of Economics 2E, from OpenStax, ISBN-13: 978-1-947172-36-4.
 An e-book is available free at https://openstax.org/details/books/principles-economics-2e?Book%20details A printed version is available at the SPC Campus Bookstore. - II.
 Prerequisites: None.
 However, college algebra is strongly encouraged. - III.
-Course Description: An analysis of the economy as a whole including measurement and determination of Aggregate Demand and Aggregate Supply, growth rates, inflation, and unemployment. - Purpose of the Course: Economics 2301 serves as a core component for Social and Behavior Sciences and is a required course for Bachelor of Business Administration (B.B.A.) degrees.
+Course Description: This course discusses theories of the firm, value and price determination, and functional distribution, with the application of these theories to problems of particular firms, industries, and markets. - IV.
+Purpose of the Course: Economics 2302 serves as a core component for Social and Behavior Sciences and is a required course for Bachelor of Business Administration (B.B.A.) degrees.